Tiara Mack: Career

 In the 2020 Rhode Island Senate elections, Mack challenged incumbent state Senator Harold Metts in the Democratic primary.
 Mack's campaign proved effective at winning over younger, more socially liberal voters.
 Mack defeated Metts, winning with 60% of the vote.

 As of 2022 Mack is the first openly queer black person elected to the Rhode Island Senate.

 Mack joined TikTok to create a larger conversation around bodily autonomy.
 In July 2022, a video from Mack's TikTok account went viral.
 In the video, Mack is shown in a bikini at the beach doing a headstand and twerking.
 Mack’s TikTok account was banned a few days after the video and was restored shortly after The New York Times reached out to TikTok for comment on the ban.
 Mack used the spotlight to start Twitter campaign, #TwerkFor, to represent progressive political movements.
 She stated, “I #TwerkFor joy, abortion justice, body autonomy, trans rights and intersex rights.”

-In December 2024, Mack was selected to join the Future Caucus 2025-2026 Prenatal-to-Three Innovation Fellowship, recognizing her efforts in building bipartisan policy to addressing key healthcare issues.